-"Are you sure you're okay to be home alone Justin?"
-Rebecca asked in her usual vigilant expression.
-She turned the kettle on, keeping Justin in her sight, afraid that if she looked away for a moment, Justin would take a turn for the worst.
-Justin rubbed his eyes and looked down at his full cup of cold coffee.
+'Are you sure you're okay to be home alone?'
+Rebecca asked with her usual vigilant expression.
+She turned the kettle on, keeping Justin in her sight, afraid that if she looked away for a moment, he would take a turn for the worst.
+He rubbed his eyes and looked down at his full cup of cold coffee.

-"He's going to keep me updated," Justin revealed all he knew which was barely anything.
-"I hope Frank is okay, though.
-He was always very kind to me at work."
+'He's going to keep me updated,' Justin said, revealing all he knew which was barely anything.
+'I hope Frank is okay, though.
+He was always very kind to me at work.'

-"Frank is a good man."
-Rebecca began to daze, falling into the same kind of trance Justin was under just minutes before.
+'Frank is a good man,' Rebecca said softly, falling into the same kind of trance Justin was under just minutes before.